5 Things To Manage Your Reputation

 1. A Complete Yelp Profile

-Missing pieces to your Yelp Profile is a signal to potential customers that you don’t value this social network.
-According to Yelp stats, they had an average of 132 million unique visitors in the first quarter of 2014.
+Missing pieces to your Yelp Profile is a signal to potential customers that you don’t value this social network and in turn mean that Yelp won’t prioritize showing your profile.
+According to Yelp stats, they had an average of 127 million unique visitors in the first quarter of 2017.
 Even if you don’t personally use Yelp, it’s a platform your business shouldn’t ignore.
 Be sure to complete your Yelp profile with:

 - Contact information including physical address, phone and website.
 If you have multiple locations, you’ll need to complete a profile for each.